 Q: I have a 2.99 GPA.
-Can I still apply to the Post Bac CSD Program?
+Can I still be considered for the Post Bac CSD Program?

 A: Applicants must have a minimum undergrad GPA of 3.0 to be considered for Chapman University’s Post Bac Communication Sciences and Disorders Program.
+The GPA recorded on your final bachelor’s degree transcript will be used to determine qualification.
 Though each applicant is reviewed holistically, your undergrad GPA will also be evaluated when applying to a master’s program in CSD.
 We feel it would be a disservice to the applicant if we accept below the requirement because we know that graduate programs in Communication Sciences are very competitive.
-Courses taken post undergrad will not be calculated into your undergrad GPA.
-Your undergrad GPA must be a minimum of 3.0 to apply.
+Courses taken post undergrad will not be calculated into your undergrad GPA..
 Applicants with a GPA of 2.99 will not be considered.
-Other institutions may have alternate alternate requirements.
+Other institutions may have alternate requirements.